-"Everyone dance with me, everyone (Get on the dance floor now!)
-And this is your last chance for a dance tonight (Aaaaaahhhhhhh, yeah!)"
+"Exervants dance with preceyeryone And this is your last chance for a dance tonight (Aaaaaahhhhhhh, yeah!)"

 So there we go, the mathies gather around this gamein Campus Cove Night, waiting for their turn to dance (for time is short).
-"Ready, set, go - c'mon take a chance Move away 'till forever, dance

-There's plenty more, what we've got in store

-But this jam don't start until we hit the floor

-So c'mon everybody, from left to right

-D2R is here, it's party night

-If you want romance, forget this show

-On the floor, party now, forevermore!"
+"Ready, set, go - c'mon take a chance Move away 'till forever, dance There's plenty more, what we've got in store But this jam don't start until we hit the floor So c'mon everybody, from left to right D2R is here, it's party night If you want romance, forget this show On the floor, party now, forevermore!"

 More and more mathies crowded around the game, watching people dancing on the stage.

-"Everybody dance with me

-Let the music move your feet

-(c'mon c'mon c'mon)

-Everybody dance with me

-Dance with me, let the music move your feet for me
+"Everybody dance with me Let the music move your feet (c'mon c'mon c'mon) Everybody dance with me Dance with me, let the music move your feet for me C'mon, baby Work that body We're gonna dance, dance, dance All day, all night, ooohh right"

-C'mon, baby

-Work that body

-We're gonna dance, dance, dance

-All day, all night, ooohh right"
+Let's dance!
+All Night!
 The Writings on the Wall